No items in your cart

 Objectives

-• Recognise the sonographic appearances of normal and abnormal function in common clinical scenarios.
+• Differentiate normal and pathological sonographic appearances in common and complex clinical scenarios.

-• Describe the limitations of ultrasound and safe application of ultrasound in medical diagnosis and management.
+• Understand the limitations of PoCUS and its safe application in medical diagnostics and procedures.

 Prerequisites